+1-888-360-0001 8:00AM to 6:00PM EST

 What is Antibiotics?
 Resistance, Uses, and Side effects

-Antibiotics are a relatively new concept that first came on the scene in 1929 when Alexander Fleming developed penicillin.
+Antibiotics are a relatively new concept that emerged in 1929 when Alexander Fleming developed penicillin.
 Until the development of immunizations and antibiotics, the mortality rate in most countries was still high due to the lack of modern medicine utilized when fighting bacterial infections.
 Antibiotics target bacteria and slow the replication of the bacteria or ultimately kill the bacteria.
 It is vital to note that antibiotics will not treat viral infections.
 The typical "cold" is, in fact, a virus and not a bacterial infection.
 While many people believe that an antibiotic will help defeat the virus, taking an antibiotic to treat a common cold can increase resistance to antibiotics in the future.

 Antibiotic Resistance